Password authentication is used to access Aptible resources via the Dashboard and CLI.

 Backup codes can be used once each by entering them where you would normally enter the 2FA code generated by your device.

-If you don't have your device and are unable to access a backup code, please have one of your organization's owners contact Support.
+If you don't have your device and are unable to access a backup code, Aptible Support can reset your 2FA with approval from one of your organization's Account Owners.

 Organization administrators can audit 2FA enrollment via the Dashboard as well.